fdeblasio/pokeemerald-expansion/notes.md

 - Gym leaders/Steven/Breeders can have Hidden Abilities

 ### Moves
-- Remove egg moves that are part of level up learnsets
 - Nature Power:
     - Nature Power details on summary screen (power/accuracy would be for in-battle status screen only)
         - All moves are special so change category to special (if nothing changes)?
-    - Revert some Nature Power moves for a more varied effect
+    - Revert some Nature Power moves for a more varied effect (waiting on refactor PR)
-    - Mt Pyre inside Burial Ground terrain?
+    - Have the inside of Mt.
+Pyre use Burial Ground terrain?
 - Just make new tutors in towns or Battle Frontier
 - TMs/Tutors
     - Hyper Voice tutor->TM (or earlier Tutor)?